JoshuaWise/integer/README.md

 ### Integer.fromBits(*lowBits*, [*highBits*]) -> *Integer*

-Creates an `Integer` by concatenating two 32-bit signed integer numbers.
+Creates an `Integer` by concatenating two 32-bit signed numeric integers.
 The `highBits` are optional and default to `0`.

 ```js
 var int = Integer.frombits(0x40, 0x20);